Updated: Dec 7, 2022

 I love life, and I definitely know that I am not ready to complete this journey,

-It is pretty scary when you get a phone call because another of your school friends have passed, you’re looking in the mirror, you realize that you are not so young anymore, death is real, can happen to anyone at any moment, and your odds grow daily because the phrase “you have your whole life ahead of you” doesn’t apply to you.
-Your brain starts hitting you with things like this like a ton of bricks with all the darkest scenarios, the second half of my life had begun a while back and I am on my journey to my own sunset, panic/sadness/depression come over like a storm.
+It is pretty scary when you get a phone call because another of your school friends have passed, you’re looking in the mirror, you realize that you are not so young anymore, death is real, can happen to anyone at any moment, and your odds grow daily because the phrase “you have your whole life ahead of you” doesn’t apply.
+Your mind starts hitting you with things like the second half of my life had begun a while back and I am on my journey to my own sunset.

-it’s not that they weren't incredible years; they have been filled with adventure, passion, love, children, friends, satisfying accomplishments, so many journeys... and I would not have had all those amazing experiences, without the bitter moments, mistakes, drama & chaos.
+What do we want to remember... they where incredible years; they have been filled with adventure, passion, love, children, friends, satisfying accomplishments, so many journeys... and I would not have had all those amazing experiences, without the bitter moments, mistakes, drama & chaos.

 So what do I do?